Local first-year teachers set for Tuesday's all-online start of school

 “I have had teachers who actually inspired me to become a teacher just from the interaction and the support that they had given me during my time as a student,” said the Fluvanna County High School graduate.
 “I can really see myself in this role and giving back to the students.”

 Woodson, an African-American Teaching Fellow, is one of 117 new teachers in the Albemarle school division.
-Although the first day of school is not what he envisioned, with the first nine weeks to be all-online, he said he's excited to get started and meet his students.
-He hopes to serve as a role model for all of his fifth-graders, and especially the students of color.
+Although the first day of school is not what he envisioned, with the first nine weeks to be all-online, he said he’s excited to get started and meet his students.
+He hopes to serve as a role model for all of his fourth-graders, and especially the students of color.

 “They can say, ‘Hey, you know, this is something that I can do.
 You know Mr. Woodson?
 He was a teacher; I can be a teacher,’” he said.
 “I think it’s just very important for them to see us serving in those capacities.”